slowlekar-iith/certification-agent-langgraph/README.md

 Agent Response: "You will get 10 credit points for that cert."

 ## Step 3: View Results
-The agent provides:
+The agent provides:-

-Credit Points: Numerical value based on certification tier Certification Name: Extracted from the badge or query Validity Status: Whether the certification is currently valid
+Credit Points: Numerical value based on certification tier

+Certification Name: Extracted from the badge or query

+Validity Status: Whether the certification is currently valid

 Reasoning: Clear explanation of the decision

 ## Step 4: Continue Conversation

-Users can ask follow-up questions in the same session:
+Users can ask follow-up questions in the same session.

 User: "What if I get both AWS Solutions Architect and Terraform Associate?"

 Agent: [Calculates cumulative points]

 # Agent Specification Overview